Tuesday, September 14

 3. Spanish explorers arriving in Mexico during the 16th century were the first Europeans to consume avocados.
 As a result of the Spanish Conquest, avocados spread to South America and Central America.

-4. Irishman Sir Hans Sloane called it an “avocado” in 1696 in a Jamaican-plants catalog.
+4. Irishman Sir Hans Sloane called it an “avocado” in 1696 in a Jamaican plants catalog.
 He also dubbed the avocado tree the “alligator pear tree.”

 5. Avocados gained popularity in the 1950s in the coastal states of California, Florida, and Hawaii before becoming mainstream nationwide.

-7. The avocado tree belongs to the flowering-plant family Lauraceae.
+7. The avocado tree belongs to the Lauraceae family of flowering plants.

 9. Avocados’ peak season in California is from April to July.